-We had 2-3 helpers last year that ran comparisons and manned the phones.
+We have 2-3 helpers every year that run drug comparisons and man the phones.
 We call them Agent Contact Representatives (ACRs).

-In essence, they would answer the phones, gather the information needed to run the comparison, and we’d train them to go ahead and run the actual comparisons.
+In essence, they answer the phones, gather the information needed to run the drug comparison, and we’d train them to go ahead and run the actual comparisons.

 Then, I’d call the client back and share the results with them.